- Wanting more information about becoming a host site? Start here.

 - A project outline listing the project(s) you would like an intern to work on, including work plan activities and associated deliverables.
 The project outline can be simple, such as bullet points or a table.
 Sites can submit as many potential projects as they’d like.
 If you are flexible and willing to customize the project and work plan to meet interns’ goals and utilize their skills, say so.
 Proposed projects/work plans can be updated each semester as needed.

-- All internship positions that are eligible for payment through Food Studies Program should be posted on USM’s digital job board, USM Career Connections.
+- All internship positions that are eligible for payment through Food Studies Program should be posted on USM's digital job board.
 A host site must create an Employer account.
 Once this account has been verified, you can add and manage your opportunities as they come available.
 This includes internships, part-time, and full-time employment opportunities.

-- If you have questions at any time during the process, or want to know what types of projects might be a good fit for an intern, please contact the FSP Internship Coordinator and Program Specialist Amy Carrington.
+- If you have questions at any time during the process, or want to know what types of projects might be a good fit for an intern, please see Lindsey Freeman in the Career & Employment Hub.

 What is an internship?